tis-starlight/tis-starlight.github.io/_posts/2023-09-09-creating-github-pages.md

 Having said that, the key `author` can also identify multiple entries.

-> The benefit of reading the author information from the file `_data/authors.yml`{: .filepath } is that the page will have the meta tag `twitter:creator`, which enriches the [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started#card-and-content-attribution) and is good for SEO.
+> The benefit of reading the author information from the file `_data/authors.yml`{: .filepath } is that the page will have the meta tag `twitter:creator`, which enriches the [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started#card-and-content-attribution){: target="_blank" rel="noopener noreferrer"} and is good for SEO.
 {: .prompt-info }

 ### Post Description